 In order to understand the link between FI and the pandemic, the study employed two types of datasets and correspondingly two equations were estimated using two different FS indicators and two indicators to proxy the effect of the pandemic.
-The empirical assessment showed that COVID, whether expressed by its intensity, number of confirmed cases, or by the degree of country preparedness to handle the disease, is significantly linked the country variations regarding their FS levels.
-The higher the number of confirmed cases and the weaker the degree of country preparedness, the higher is the level of country FI level.
-However, as Zurayk (2020) constructively articulated, COVID is to a great extent innocent from the charges thrown on it of being the exclusive cause of many of the adverse impacts on FS.
-The pandemic has been rather the magnifying loop that made the inadequacy, caveats and fragility of the food systems worldwide and in MENA countries in specific clear and more tangible.
+The empirical assessment showed that COVID-19, whether expressed by its intensity, number of confirmed cases, or the degree of country preparedness, is significantly linked to the country variations regarding their FS levels.
+The higher the number of confirmed cases and the weaker the degree of country preparedness, the higher the country's FI level.
+However, as Zurayk (2020) constructively articulated, COVID-19 is, to a great extent, innocent from the charges thrown on it of being the exclusive cause of many of the adverse impacts on FS.
+The pandemic has been rather the magnifying loop that made the inadequacy, caveats, and fragility of the food systems worldwide and in MENA countries in particular clear and more tangible.
 Along the same lines, the empirical assessment in the study showed that as much as FI variability across all countries is explained by the variability of the intensity of the disease per se, it has drawn vivid attention to the importance of the efficient institutional and demographic prerequisites needed to handle the disease in this respect.
-More precisely it revealed that the higher the country is at risk of having weak demographic, health related and institutional factors in copying with the pandemic, the lower the score it gets for FS.
-Institutional aspects like weak governance and high corruption, as well as health related infrastructural deficiencies that limit the ability to cope with the pandemic, came in the first place in explaining country variability for having higher levels of FI.
-Demographic variables like population density, urban population growth or population living in slums came in the second place.
-Regression results has also put the MENA region at a disadvantaged situation, compared to rest of the world, regarding its coping capacity limitations as represented by the weak governance, corruption and fragile health systems in explaining the country variability in FS levels.
-So again it is not the pandemic per se, but rather the structural, demographic, economic and institutional deficiencies that attention should be devoted to in order to have a more sound level of FS, even if COVID did not exist.
+More precisely, it revealed that the higher the country's risk of having weak demographic, health-related, and institutional factors in coping with the pandemic, the lower the score it gets for FS.
+Institutional aspects like weak governance and high prevalence of corruption, as well as health-related infrastructural deficiencies that limit the ability to cope with the pandemic came in first place in explaining country variability for having higher levels of FI.
+Demographic variables like population density, urban population growth, or population living in slums came in second place.
+Regression results have also put the MENA region at a disadvantaged situation compared to the rest of the world regarding its coping capacity limitations as represented by weak governance, corruption, and fragile health systems in explaining the country variability in FS levels.
+Therefore, again, it is not the pandemic per se, but rather the structural, demographic, economic, and institutional deficiencies that attention should be devoted to in order to have a more sound level of FS, even if COVID-19 did not exist.

 The importance of the affordability pillar was also illustrated in the empirical part of the study where GDP per capita as a measure of affordability in both models has proved to significantly explain country variability regarding FS levels.
-The significant coefficients for food inflation as well as the food availability proxy and their corresponding signs within the broader set of countries, encompassing developing as well as developed, are in line with the theoretical and conceptual framework showing their importance in understanding country FS variability.
+The significant coefficients for food inflation as well as the food availability proxy and their corresponding signs within the broader set of countries, encompassing developing as well as developed countries, are in line with the conceptual framework showing their importance in understanding country FS variability.
 However, both pillars were insignificant in explaining the FS variability across developing countries already suffering from poor or borderline levels of insufficient food consumption.
-Within the latter set of countries, MENA was also negatively related to the intensity of the disease (number of confirmed cases) yet with the lower degree compared to Sub Saharan and Latin American countries covered by the dataset.
-This is in line with results of other studies like Erokhin and Gao (2020) where they found FI in some MENA countries is weakly (Turkey) or even negatively linked to the number of COVID cases (Yemen, Iran, Jordan, and Libya).
+Within the latter set of countries, FI in the MENA region was also negatively related to the intensity of the disease (number of confirmed cases) yet to a lower degree compared to the Sub Saharan and Latin American countries covered by the dataset.
+This is in line with results of other studies like Erokhin and Gao (2020), which found FI in some MENA countries to be weakly (Turkey) or even negatively linked to the number of COVID-19 cases (Yemen, Iran, Jordan, and Libya).